nbursa/inception-core-server/README.md

 ### Architecture as Brain

-The inception-mcp-server acts as the brain stem of an artificial intelligence system — responsible for coordination, memory routing, and protocol-level reflexes.
+The inception-ICORE-server acts as the brain stem of an artificial intelligence system — responsible for coordination, memory routing, and protocol-level reflexes.

 Its structure is inspired by the biological brain: